NC didn’t track Florence Disaster Recovery Funds properly: audit - NewsBreak

 RALEIGH, N.C.
 (WNCN) – A state audit released Tuesday says the North Carolina Department of Public Safety did not ensure Hurricane Florence Disaster Recovery Funds were spent in accordance with legislative goals.

-The audit, performed by the Office of State Auditor Beth Wood (D), says the lack of design and implementation of procedures to help make sure funds were spent correctly “increased risk that recipients could have misused funds without the misuse being detected and corrected timely.”
+The audit, performed by the Office of State Auditor Beth Wood, says the lack of design and implementation of procedures to help make sure funds were spent correctly “increased risk that recipients could have misused funds without the misuse being detected and corrected timely.”

-“There’s just no accountability on how we’re getting these monies out in our disasters,” Wood said in an interview.
-“They need to put policies and procedures in place because hurricanes are not going to stop.
-And, this kind of spending is not going to stop.”

 The North Carolina General Assembly enacted the Hurricane Florence Emergency Response Act in October 2018 – the month after the hurricane made landfall at Wrightsville Beach.

-Note: This story will be updated.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.